 Research actually shows that peppermint inhibits histamine release to control allergic reactions.
 So when combined with lemon and lavender, you’ve got a fool proof recipe for preventing and treating hay fever.
 Start by combining all the oils in the dropper bottle and top it off with fractionated coconut oil.
 Apply the oils on the temples, chest, back of the neck, and take a nice whiff every once in a while too.

-Recipe 3: 50 Drop EO Hot Bath for Hay Fever
+Recipe 3: 50 Drop Hot Bath for Hay Fever

 - Half cup Epsom salts

-Like I always say, the best thing about using EOs in your bath is that you dilute them completely and avoid any risk of exasperating sensitive skin.
-This one’s simple – Draw your bath as usual before dropping in all the 40 drops of EO goodness as indicated (dilute the EO in a few tsp of milk).
+Like I always say, the best thing about using essential oils in your bath is that you dilute them completely and avoid any risk of exasperating sensitive skin.
+This one’s simple – Draw your bath as usual before dropping in all the 40 drops of EO goodness as indicated (dilute the essential oil in a few tsp of milk).
 Don’t forget the Epsom salts now.
 Next, stir with your arm to get a consistent mixture and soak in for about half an hour.
 Your body should begin feeling the decongestion, anti-inflammatory and detoxification properties of this hot soak.

 Recipe 4: Hay Fever Diffuser Blend